dkshivam/studysync-project/README.md

 🤝 Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests for improvements.

-📜 License
-This project is licensed under the MIT License – free to use, modify, and distribute.

 🌟 Acknowledgments
 Icons and images from free resources (Unsplash, SVGRepo, etc.)